cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-develop.md

 ## Channel handshake callbacks

 The first type of callbacks from core IBC to the application are the channel handshake callbacks.
 When a middleware (stack) is applied, every piece of middleware will have access to the underlying application (base application or downstream middleware).
-For the handshake callbacks, function calls happen from core IBC down to base application via middleware.
+For the handshake callbacks, function calls happen from core IBC through the middleware and then to base application.
 Each middleware will call the underlying application's callback but it can execute custom application logic before doing so.

 Check out the code snippets below to see this in action, or use the links to see how it's implemented for fee middleware (ICS-29).